gitlabhq/omnibus-gitlab/doc/settings/ldap.md

   host: '_your_ldap_server'
   port: 389 # or 636
   uid: 'sAMAccountName'
-  method: 'plain # "tls" or "ssl" or "plain"
+  method: 'plain' # "tls" or "ssl" or "plain"
   bind_dn: '_the_full_dn_of_the_user_you_will_bind_with'
   password: '_the_password_of_the_bind_user'